Feng Shui Bed. Feng Shui Mattress. Top Tips on How to Feng Shui Your Bed. Get the Right Mattress.

 “Why Abaca organic mattresses are tufted and not quilted?
-Difference between tufted and quilted mattresses?”
+What is the difference between tufted and quilted mattresses?”

 Mattresses are made in layers, like sandwiches, and there are only two ways of keeping those internal layers in place.
 The first is with adhesives … glue is sprayed on each layer to attach it to the next.
 All mattresses made with flat tops or quilted tops are made in this way.
 The more traditional way is to tuft.
-Tufts do two things, they hold the layers securely together and they act as bulkheads within the mattress which strengthens its construction.
-As an organic company, Abaca doesn’t use glues of any type, and have made mattresses for customers who want a flatter top to their mattress by using a longer tuft than normal and using fewer of them.
-There are some foam mattresses that are made just with the piece of foam and a zip on cover, but that’s about the only exception to the rule.
+Tufts do two things, they hold the layers securely together and they act as bulkheads within the mattress, which strengthens its construction.
+As an organic company, Abaca doesn’t use glues of any type and has made mattresses for customers who want a flatter top to their mattress by using a longer tuft than normal and using fewer of them.
+There are some foam mattresses that are made just with the piece of foam and a zip-on cover, but that’s about the only exception to the rule.